 4.2 Notwithstanding any specific payment milestones set out in the Project Specification, the Fees shall by payable by the Client in the following instalments:

-(c) the outstanding balance of the Fees to be paid no later than 10 days after the expiry of the Acceptance Test Period.
+(b) The outstanding balance of the Fees to be paid no later than 3 days after the website has gone 'live'.